eStation2/CS-Installer/README.md

  + requests
  + settings

-## Download of Static Data [Temp]
-The Climate Station uses vector layers (border, marine and other layers) that have to be downloaded and copied under the static_data folder in their respective subdirectories.
+## Historical archives

-You can download the static data (layers and logos) from the JRC SFTP server:
+You can download the historical archives from the link here https://jeodpp.jrc.ec.europa.eu/ftp/private/zyWYcab3a/mv8byUkTRKjsA3JG/Shared/Archives-CS/

-    - host: srv-ies-ftp.jrc.it
-    - username: narmauser
-    - pwd: JRCkOq7478
-    - directory: /narma/eStation_2.0/static_data

-sftp://narmauser:JRCkOq7478@srv-ies-ftp.jrc.it/narma/eStation_2.0/static_data

-Unzip the corresponding files in their respective directory under the static_data directory, see section above.

 ## Controlling the Climate Station Application